nostrgamer/Csharp_Nostr_Unity_SDK/TESTING.md

 The Nostr Unity SDK has the following dependencies:

-1. Cryptography.ECDSA.Secp256k1 - a pure C# implementation of the secp256k1 elliptic curve used for cryptographic operations
+1. Secp256k1.Net - a C# wrapper for the native libsecp256k1 library used for cryptographic operations
-   - This library should be placed in your Unity project's `Assets/Plugins` directory
+   - Both `Secp256k1.Net.dll` and `secp256k1.dll` should be in your Unity project's `Assets/Plugins/Secp256k1Net` directory
-   - You can download it from the [NuGet Gallery](https://www.nuget.org/packages/Cryptography.ECDSA.Secp256k1/)
+   - The SDK includes these files already

 ## Setup